wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Default priorities

 The `default-priorities` dictionary controls the ordering of variants.
-Additionally, it may provide the static supported provider information for variant providers using `plugin-use != "all"`.

 It has a single required key: